hakav/code-examples/README.md

 # code-examples
-A bit of code from coursework to showcase what I've worked on!
+Some bits of code from coursework to showcase what I've worked on

 Cut vertices: